The bridge from Komarna has made visit to Peljesac and its many nice places much easier.

 There is basically just one road going east to west.
 The Peninsular can easily be visited in a day trip, especially if you take advantage of the ferry from Ploce to Trpanj.

-The bridge from Komarna to Peljesac has made a great change to the traffic.
-Earlier, you had to drive through parts of Bosnia and Herzegovina (Neum) to get to the southern most part of Croatia.
-With the bridge, you can now avoid the borders and save a lot of time going south to Dubrovnik or to Ston, and it is easy to get to Orebic and to the lovely old town of Korcula.
+The great through parts to the southern can avoid the borders and save of time going south to Dubrovnik it is easy to and to the lovely old town of Korcula.

 If you start out going east to west, the first "must-see" places you arrive at is Ston and Mali Ston.
 Both are fortified towns build in the beginning of 1300's by the Republic of Dubrovnik.
 The length of the wall is about 5 km, and about twenty bastions have been preserved.
 It was built to protect the salt production in the valley.
 There is more information about them in the "Dubrovnik trip" page.